deklaus/OpenValveControl/PIC-ValveControl/README.md

 - Device Family Pack **PIC18F-Q_DFP (v1.14.237)**

 # Software
-See the doxygen documentation in sub folder ./ValveControl.X/doxygen/.
+See the **doxygen** documentation in sub folder ./ValveControl.X/doxygen/.
-The following chapters provide some insights into the software concept:
+The following paragraphs provide some insights into the software structure:

-### main
+### main.c
-- Initializes the system (see #init_system)
+- Initializes the system (see #init.c)
 - processes the main loop
   - Measure VDD [0.01 V] (optional battery check)
   - Check RX buffer, run cmd_interpreter if flag is set